 Things to consider before visiting the Blue Lagoon

-Save money: You have to pay for using towels and dressing gowns, so if you want to save a little money, bring your own towel.
+Save money: You have to pay for using towels and dressing gowns.
+If you want to save a some money, bring your own.

-Brittle hair: Nobody wants their hair to feel like a bundle of straw, so either apply masses of conditioner (there’s lots of free conditioner there), or don’t put your head under the water.
+Brittle hair: Nobody wants their hair to feel like a bundle of straw, so either apply masses of conditioner (there’s lots of free conditioner there), or avoid putting your head under the water.

 Avoid the crowds: The Blue Lagoon is Iceland’s biggest tourist attraction so it can get really busy.
 It’s opened 10am-8pm from Sept to May and 9am-9pm from June to August so arrive there in the morning, or late afternoon.
 I went at around 5pm and it wasn’t too busy, plus I was able to float back, and watch the sunset.
 Belissimo!